 Metal Additive Manufacturing Machines: A Comparison

-With the number of additive manufacturing equipment suppliers constantly increasing, it can be difficult to decide which company to go with.
-We compiled information on metal binder jetting machines from some of the top metal additive manufacturing machine suppliers.
+With the increasing number of additive manufacturing equipment suppliers, it can be difficult to decide which company to go with.
+We compiled information on metal additive manufacturing machines from some of the top suppliers.

 Considered one of the leaders in metal additive manufacturing machines, Desktop Metal’s primary goal is to make 3D printing accessible to all engineers, designers, and manufacturers.
 They’ve developed their own technology called “single pass jetting,” which was focused on decreasing print times making the technology more competitive with traditional manufacturing processes.

-Desktop Metal introduced its Shop System™️ in November 2019, which uses metal binder jetting technology to create high quality, prototypes and end-use parts.
+Desktop Metal introduced its Shop System™️ in November 2019, which uses metal binder jetting technology to create high-quality, prototypes and end-use parts.
 The system contains all the equipment needed for metal binder jetting, from printing through the sintering process.
-The system is also available in a variety of build volume configurations to scale to a manufacturer’s production needs.
+The system is also available in various build volume configurations to scale to a manufacturer’s production needs.